Sunday, June 27, 2010

 29 Hungary

 B: Never has a song been truer to its lyrics than here with admissions like “It’s an overload in a disco fantasy”.
-It’s so utterly and unashamedly queer.
+It’s so utterly and unashamedly camp.
 The line “In the middle of the night we dance till we get sore” would make a great (if obvious) blankety blank if you replaced ‘dance’ with ‘_____’.

 30 Azerbaijan